amazeeio/docs/blackfireio.md

 ## Triggering Blackfire Scenarios after deployments

 Another great feature of Blackfire: You can profile and test fully automatically without you needing to do anything.
-So Blackfire will tell you exactly if a deployment made your site faster or slower!
+Blackfire will tell you exactly if a deployment made your site faster or slower!
+They are an Enterprise feature only though, but they are worth the costs, never has been automated profiling been easier.
+Talk to us if you are interested in a discount on Blackfire Enterprise!

 Blackfire calls them Scenarios and they are based on Tests.
 Read more about them [over at the Blackfire docs](https://blackfire.io/docs/cookbooks/scenarios).
 After you have Tests and Scenarios written, you need to trigger them after a deployment.
 This happens within the `.amazeeio.yml` file within a deploy task.

 The best practice is to add them add the last step within the `after_deploy` step.
-Please see the [Trigger API documentation](https://blackfire.io/docs/reference-guide/builds-and-integrations#start-build-with-api) from Blackfire on how to call a trigger via curl or the blackfire tool (which is also installed on all development and production sites).
+Please see the [Trigger API documentation](https://blackfire.io/docs/reference-guide/builds-and-integrations#start-build-with-api) from Blackfire on how to call a trigger via curl or the blackfire tool \(which is also installed on all development and production sites\).

 Hint hint: the API needs to know the URL of the site to test via the `endpoint` parameter, we provide you the `AMAZEEIO_BASE_URL` environment variable which contains exactly that.